While writing a Python program you might have seen the error message ‘str’ object is not callable. What does it mean and how can you fix it?

 Python thinks that you are calling the string as a function.
 That’s why it raises the error ‘str’ object is not callable.

-Now that we have seen two scenarios in which this error can occur, let’s see what can you do it to fix the error.
+Now that we have seen two scenarios in which this error can occur, let’s see what can you do to fix the error.

-In the second scenario you can replace the incorrect parentheses with square brackets.
+In the second scenario, you can replace the incorrect parentheses with square brackets.
 This might seem easy but it can get harder when you have hundreds of lines of code and also very long lines of code calling multiple functions in a single line (try to avoid that).

 Let’s go through a process you can use to fix the error we have seen in the first scenario (overriding by mistake a built-in function).